dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 bioinformatics, neurology, physics, philosophy, etc -- preferably something that would give me money or power, so I could prove myself in a domain, where my accomplishments couldn't be overwritten with petty drama and where the people from my past could not affect me.
-I eventually gave up on startups and began writing.
-I never got a more amusing reaction from all the people who try to control me in my life -- **I've been addicted to that ever since**.
-I don't give a fuck about your money, your fame, or any of your petty measures of success.
-None of that matters to me because it's apparently *verbotten* to let me have any success whatsoever.
-For me, life is a rigged game and I'm laughing because, to me, people are the game.
-If I ever achieve moderate success, it's because I've so sufficiently dominated all of you.
+Once I achieved that understanding of the human creative process and applied it to something -- perhaps earning a Nobel Prize along the way -- then people would look back at jamskating and realize what had happened to me for what it was.

 #### Liminal, A Video From the Skateboarder-Philosopher Rodney Mullen.